 According to a study the Japanese practice of hot springs bathing and drinking green tea, could be a contributor to their health outcomes.

-What makes hot springs of therapeutic use are its essential minerals and of course the hot water.
+What makes hot springs of therapeutic use are its essential minerals (including magnesium) and of course the hot water.
 Bath salts enable you to take a miniature version of that ecosystem for use at home in your bath.

 Epsom Salts, despite its name is not a bath salt.
 It is magnesium sulphate, which is a combination of magnesium and sulphur.
 A lot of people suffer from magnesium deficiency and so the primary benefit is the skin's aborption of magnesium, what some people refer to as transdermal magnesium absorption.
 Magnesium has been shown to help people with muscle soreness, diabetes (it helps regulate blood sugar) and high blood pressure, and of course people with low magnesium levels.

 Dead Sea Salts are a well known bath salt.
 People have been going to the shores of the Dead Sea for centuries to soak and swear by its curative properties.
 Dead Sea Salt contains 21 minerals including magnesium, calcium, sulfur, bromide, iodine, sodium, zinc and potassium.
 These are basic minerals our body needs to function and have many benefits.

 And then there are pink Himalayan bath salts...